apertium/apertium-nno-nob/documentation/current_dev_practices.md

 1. `make update-progression`
 2. `git commit -m "higher expectations (or something)"`

+(Note: `make update-progression` will first translate the full test set before updating the expectations to the current output.
+If you have already run `make test-progression` and not done any other changes and now want to accept the current output, it's faster to just run `t/progression update` and then commit.)

 ####  Adding new test cases

 You can add your own test cases.
 Here is how:

 1. Add the sentences you want as test cases at the end of `tests/ymse-nob-nno_e.input.txt`.
 Commit and push.
 2. Alternatively, add your own files in `tests/`.
 The format should be something like: `NICENAME-nob-nno_e.input.txt`.
 Add, commit and push.
 Your file should now be automatically picked up when running the test commands.

+There is also a shortcut to adding a sentence to an existing test set:

+     echo 'Dette er en setning som har en grei oversettelse nå.' | t/progression expect ymse

+This will add that sentence to `tests/ymse-nob-nno_e.input.txt`, and the current output to `tests/out/ymse-nob-nno_e.all.expected.txt`, which you can then commit.

 ## Add a new translation to the nno-nob dictionary